How Elasticsearch Helps to Build Advanced Search Engines on E-commerce Sites

 Elasticsearch is a real-time search and analytics system whose main distinctive competitive advantages are flexibility and ease of use.

-What is Elasticsearch good for?
+When is Elasticsearch a good choice?

 Elasticsearch can easily be implemented in any e-commerce project.
 And, by the by, the impressive list of its clients contain such world-known names as Adobe Systems, Facebook, Quora, Mozilla, GitHub, Netflix, Pixabay, and many others.